-Manticore Search is a database designed specifically for search, including full-text search.
+Manticore Search is a multi-storage database designed specifically for search, including full-text search.

 Manticore was born in 2017 as a continuation of Sphinx Search.
 We took the best from Sphinx (C++ core and focus on low level data structures and fine-tuned algorithms), added a lot of new functionality, fixed hundreds of bugs, made it easier to use, kept it open source and made Manticore Search even more lightweight & extremely fast database for search.

 - Over 20 full-text operators and over 20 ranking factors

 - Advanced tokenization at character and word level

 - Text highlighting

 Modern MPP architecture and smart query parallelization capabilities allow to fully utilize all your CPU cores to lower response time as much as possible, when needed.

 Traditional row-wise storage for small, medium and big size datasets.

 Columnar storage support via the Manticore Columnar Library for bigger datasets (much bigger than can fit in RAM).